Dr1mH4X/item.show/README.en.md

 ## FAQ

-Q: Why do I see a CORS error loading items.json?
-- A: You are probably opening via file://.
-Use a local web server (http:// or https://).

 Q: How do I change the language or theme?
 - A: Update `#langSwitcher` / use the language pill; call `window.applyThemeMode('auto'|'light'|'dark')` or use the theme pill.